grass.1grass - Man Page

 Execute GRASS module or script.
 The provided executable will be executed in a GRASS GIS non-interactive session.

-Run using a temporary location which is created based on the given coordinate reference system and deleted at the end of the execution (use with the --exec flag).
+Run using a temporary project which is created based on the given coordinate reference system and deleted at the end of the execution (use with the --exec flag).
 The active mapset will be the PERMANENT mapset.

 --tmp-mapset